Grain Boundary Effects in Dealloying Metals: A Multi-Phase Field Study

-The grain boundary energy is taken as $\sigma_{12}=0.39$ J/m$^2$.
-The grain boundary mobility is varied from $\tilde{M}_{12}=1.2 \times 10^{-1}$ to $1.2$ m/(s$\cdot$GPa), and grain boundary diffusivity is varied from $D_{gb}=7\times10^{-12}$ to $7\times10^{-11}$ m$^2$/s.
+The grain boundary mobility is $\tilde{M}_{12}=1.2$ m/(s$\cdot$GPa), and grain boundary diffusivity is $7\times10^{-10}$ m$^2$/s.
 The prescribed interface thickness is $\eta=4$ nm.
-The grain boundary current (i.e. the 1D integral of the diffusivity across the 1-2 interface) therefore varies from $D_{gb}\cdot 3\eta/8=10^{-20}$ to $10^{-19}$ m$^3$/s.
-The composition-gradient energy-penalty is $\kappa_{c_i}=15.0\ \text{eV}/\text{nm}$ for all compositions.
-All other material properties are taken from \citep{Geslin2015LMD}.
-The grain boundary excess energy is chosen to be higher than the solid-liquid interfacial energy ($\sigma_{13}=\sigma_{23}=0.2 $ J/m$^2$) from \citep{Geslin2015LMD}, but not so high as to reach a grain boundary wetting condition.
-The kinetic parameters are within realistic ranges for varying grain boundary types \citep{Molodov1998, Furtkamp1998, Huang1999, Herzig2005}.
+The grain boundary current (i.e. the 1D integral of the diffusivity across the 1-2 interface) is therefore $D_{gb}\cdot 3\eta/8=10^{-18}$ m$^3$/s.
+These kinetic parameters are within realistic ranges for varying grain boundary types \citep{Molodov1998, Furtkamp1998, Huang1999, Herzig2005}.
+The composition-gradient energy-penalty is $\kappa=15.0\ \text{eV}/\text{nm}$.
+All the simulations presented in the main text use a grain boundary energy $\sigma_{12}=0.39$ J/m$^2$, which is chosen to be higher than the solid-liquid interfacial energy ($\sigma_{13}=\sigma_{23}=0.2 $ J/m$^2$) from \citep{Geslin2015LMD}, but not so high as to enforce a grain boundary wetting condition.
+This grain boundary energy is reasonable for the elevated temperature at which liquid metal dealloying is conducted \citep{Foiles2010,Cheng2018}.
+All other material properties are taken from directly from Geslin et al. \citep{Geslin2015LMD}.
+All thermodynamic and kinetic parameters for the multi-phase field model are given in Table \ref{tab:parameters}.
+For clarity, in Table \ref{tab:parameters} the interfacial parameters for interactions between phases 1 and 2 are denoted ``gb" since they correspond to the grain boundary, and interfacial parameters between phases 1 and 3 and between phases 2 and 3 are denoted ``sl" for the solid-liquid interface.